 On Nag’s Head Fishing Pier, you will find a full-service tackle shop, a restaurant, and even a tiki bar.
 Of course, a pier with all of this going on is going to cost you a few dollars.
 If you are looking to take a look at the action, the sightseeing fee is only two dollars; once you have your rod with you, the cost will go up closer to $15.00 for a daily pass.

 If the Nag’s Head Pier appeals to you, there are a few cottages you can rent that will allow you easy access to all that the pier has to offer.
 Overall this is a great place to enjoy some fishing and a great meal as well.
-This is certainly not a sleepy small town fishing pier.
+This is certainly not a sleepy small town carolina pier.

 Best Hatteras Island Fishing Pier: Avon Fishing Pier